dingmaotu/mql4-lib-examples/README.md

    these features in your production EA.

 2. *PriceBreakChart* is an implementation of Price Break Chart.
-It is a production ready EA for generate offline charts.
-It supports showing volume and dynamical reloading while changing timeframes.
+It is a production ready EA for generating offline charts.
+It supports tick volume and dynamic reloading while changing timeframes.

 3. *DeMarker* shows the structure of a reusable indicator.
 I will add an example later how to use the DeMarker indicator with a Renko Chart.